stonepros/stone/doc/mgr/dashboard.rst

 Auditing API Requests
 ---------------------

-The REST API can log PUT, POST and DELETE requests to the Ceph audit log.
+The REST API can log PUT, POST and DELETE requests to the Stone audit log.
 This feature is disabled by default, but can be enabled with the following command::

-  $ ceph dashboard set-audit-api-enabled <true|false>
+  $ stone dashboard set-audit-api-enabled <true|false>

 If enabled, the following parameters are logged per each request: